openjdk/jmc/license/THIRDPARTYREADME.txt

   The Covered Software is a "commercial item," as that term is defined in 48 C.F.R.
 2.101 (Oct.
-1995), consisting of "commercial computer software" (as that term is defined at 48 C.F.R. § 252.227-7014(a)(1)) and "commercial computer software documentation" as such terms are used in 48 C.F.R.
+1995), consisting of "commercial computer software" (as that term is defined at 48 C.F.R. ï¿½ 252.227-7014(a)(1)) and "commercial computer software documentation" as such terms are used in 48 C.F.R.
 12.212 (Sept.
 1995).
 Consistent with 48 C.F.R.
 12.212 and 48 C.F.R.
 227.7202-1 through 227.7202-4